• Skip to primary navigation

 Woven Tunisian Stitch

-This variation on the simple Tunisian crochet stitch creates fabric that looks like it was woven!
+I love this variation on the simple Tunisian crochet stitch because it creates fabric that looks like it was woven!
 All you have to do is change color between every other forward pass and return pass.
-The technique is surprisingly easy.
-This is the best crochet stitch for a blanket that looks like loom-woven cloth.
+And, the technique is surprisingly easy!

 Get the Pattern